Welcome to u3a York

 u3a in York

-u3a York is a registered charity and is run by a Board of Trustees who are volunteers.
+u3a York is a registered Charitable Incorporated Organisation (CIO, charity number 1215778), and is run by a Board of Trustees who are volunteers.
 All the groups are also led by volunteers who have a skill, knowledge, or area of expertise which they are happy to share with others.